4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 1. Get a Holistic View of Your Story

 The word “holistic” is a bit of a buzzword these days.
-In practical terms, “holistic” means to look at the pieces of something while considering its role as part of a whole.
+In practical terms, “holistic” means to look at the pieces of something while considering one one's role as part of a whole.

-When planning, it’s not just about the inciting incident, the backstory, the climax, the character development, and any major details that advance the plot.
-It’s also important to ask, “how does this detail fit into the story and affect the rest of the pieces?”
+When planning, it's not just about the inciting incident, the backstory, the central conflict, the climax, the character profiles or development, and any major details that advance the plot.
+It's also important to ask, “How does this detail fit into the story and affect the rest of the pieces?”

 A pantsing writer may only handle one detail at a time, which makes seeing its connection to the whole story more difficult.
 At least until the editing phase.